Arabic Language Program and Arabic Minor

 Georgetown University hosts one of the strongest university-level Arabic Language Programs in the world.
 Building on that tradition, Georgetown University School of Foreign Service in Qatar is proud to offer a rich program in Modern Standard Arabic (MSA) as both a Foreign Language and as a Heritage Language to meet the needs of students in the Gulf region.
 All Arabic language courses employ innovative pedagogy in a culturally rich environment and use course materials published by world-renown scholars in Arabic language learning.

-Both the Arabic Foreign Language Program and the Arabic Heritage Language Program are designed to help students attain proficiency in Modern Standard Arabic.
+The Arabic program is designed to help students attain proficiency in Modern Standard Arabic and offers two tracks in Arabic as a Foreign Language, or Arabic as a Heritage Language.
 Emphasis is placed throughout on the development and utilization of fundamental reading, writing, listening and speaking skills.
-Students who continue their studies beyond the advanced level in either program have the opportunity to develop their MSA skills to the highest levels of proficiency.
+Students who continue their studies beyond the advanced level in either program track have the opportunity to develop their MSA skills to the highest levels of proficiency.
 This will enable them to communicate effectively in Arabic in academic, professional, and social contexts.

 MSA Foreign Language Program

 This program is designed for students who have no linguistic or cultural background in Arabic.

 MSA Foreign Language courses are delivered at three levels:

 - ARAB 011 & 012 — Intensive 1st Level MSA, I & II (6 credit hours each)

 - ARAB 111 & 112 — Intensive 2nd Level MSA, I & II (6 credit hours each)

 - ARAB 215 & 216 — Intensive 3rd Level MSA, I & II (6 credit hours each)